-Depending on the PLC used, you can select the analog output signal and scaling factors.
+You can select the analog output signal and scaling factors depending on the PLC used.

 PLC Beginner’s Guide to PLC Programming

-There are many different PLC manufacturers with different hardware and software.
+There are many different PLC manufacturers with other hardware and software.
 All of the programmable logic controllers have similar basic features.
 Here is how I would approach learning about basic PLCs.

-Once you are familiar with the basics of the PLC you would then learn specifics for the controller that you will be programming.
+Once you are familiar with the basics of the PLC, you will then learn specifics for the controller you will be programming.

 This is the easiest way to learn about PLC programming.

 Watch on YouTube: PLC Learning Series – What are Outputs?